 What to Expect

 ILHS’ Individuals supported are referred by Community Living BC (CLBC) or Island Health*.
-Whether or not a person becomes an Individual supported in an ILHS home is a decision made jointly by CLBC and ILHS after extensive consultation with the home supervisor who is most aware of the needs of the existing Individuals supported in the home, and so is best able to determine the fit of a new Individual.
+Whether or not a person becomes an Individual supported in an ILHS home is a decision made jointly by CLBC and ILHS after extensive consultation with the manager who is most aware of the needs of the existing Individuals supported in the home, and so is best able to determine the fit of a new Individual.
 Once a person becomes an Individual supported at ILHS, they may chose to live in their home for the rest of their life.
 A guiding principle is that only Individuals who can be supported in a safe and secure manner with the resources available will be considered.

 *Individuals supported at Obed, Falmouth and The Heathers are referred to ILHS by Island Health.
 All Individuals must also be eligible for a BC Housing rent subsidy.

 What to expect